janl99/OneDriveForBusiness-Explorer-MVC/README.md

 ```

 ###Uploading files
-Asks the user for confirmation before uploading a file to OneDrive for Business using XMLHttpRequest()
+Asks the user for confirmation before uploading a file to OneDrive for Business using XMLHttpRequest().
 ```javascript
 uploadButton.click(function (e) {
   var fileSelect = document.getElementById("file-select");